 Yes!
 Vegetable Lo Mein is a terrific recipe for making ahead and can be kept in the freezer for up 3 months.
 Defrost the Lo Mein in the refrigerator or on the counter top for a couple of hours, then reheat in a wok or skillet, adding extra sauce (or veggie broth) as needed to bring back moisture.
 For a quick meal, freeze individual portions in freezer bags.

-Reasons I love this vegan Lo Mein recipe:
+Final thoughts about this vegan Lo Mein recipe:

 - Super versatile